• Skip to main content

 What does “tokyo” mean in Japanese?

-I think that many people know the name of the capital of Japan: Tokyo.
-Most of them, however, do not know what it really means in the Japanese language.
+Probably, many Japanese learners know the name of the capital of Japan: Tokyo.
+Most of them, however, do not know what it really means in Japanese.
 In this blog post, therefore, I will explain this name in detail based on its kanji expression.
-My explanations would help Japanese learners to understand the capital city of Japan more clearly.
+And also, I will explain how to use it through an example sentence.
+My explanations would help Japanese learners understand the capital of Japan more clearly.
 Then, let’s get started!

 Contents